ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Antioch College undergrads use financial aid to help pay for school.
-In 2022, 131 of the 133 undergrads enrolled received financial aid.
-Antioch College meets 74% of the demonstrated financial need for undergraduates.
+In 2023, 118 of the 254 undergrads enrolled received financial aid.
+Antioch College meets 71% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.